Geant4 offers the user the possibility to choose and use the

 depending of its actual value.

-If you wish to introduce new units, there are two methods:
+If wished to introduce new units, there are two methods:

 #include "SystemOfUnits.h" static const G4double inch = 2.54*cm;